-For some people, it can take a lot of time and effort to understand what mindfulness is and how to effectively practice it.
+For some people, it can take a lot of time and effort to understand what mindfulness is and how to practice it effectively.

 The concept of mindfulness, of being fully aware and present in the moment but without any value judgments, worrying, or rumination, can be a tough one to grasp.